MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 ## Intune configuration

-Intune must be configured to deploy the certificates necessary for AAD CBA as well as instructions to the device about which certificates are valid for AAD CBA.
-It is managed via [custom OMA-URI](/mem/intune/configuration/custom-settings-windows-10) policy.
+Intune must be configured to deploy the certificates necessary for AAD CBA.
+These instructions also address which certificates are valid for AAD CBA.
+Certificates are managed via [custom OMA-URI](/mem/intune/configuration/custom-settings-windows-10) policy.

 1. Create a custom device configuration policy and assign it to “SharedDevices”: